Princeton University students lead several initiatives that support equity, diversity, and inclusion within the Lewis Center for the Arts.

 In fall 2020, a group of five Lewis Center students presented a teach-in about issues of identity and diversity from students’ perspectives aimed at raising greater awareness of and investment in these issues among the Lewis Center’s faculty and staff.

-Intersections Theater is a collective for Black, Indigenous, Latinx, Asian, Pacific Islander, Middle Eastern, and Multiracial identifying theater makers at Princeton University, founded in 2020 by Princeton alumni Victoria C. Davidjohn ’19 and Abigail Jean-Baptiste ’18.
+The BIPOC student theater-makers group is a collective for Black, Indigenous, Latinx, Asian, Pacific Islander, Middle Eastern, and Multiracial identifying theater makers at Princeton University, founded in 2020 by Princeton alumni Victoria C. Davidjohn ’19 and abigail jean-baptiste ’18.

 *Black, Indigenous, and People of Color